- What does Earthworks do?

 Where can I buy produce from Earthworks?

-If you want, you don’t even have to buy Earthworks Produce!
+If you want, you don't even have to buy Earthworks Produce!
 Most volunteer days we make sure folks go home with a part of the harvest.
-Earthworks' produce is available for purchase at Meldrum Fresh Market, every Thursday 11am-2pm during the growing season.
-Check our calendar for market starting dates.
-Most of our produce is used in meals at the Soup Kitchen - feel free to join us for lunch anytime!
-Lunch is served Monday through Friday, 11-1pm.
+Earthworks' produce is available for purchase at Meldrum Fresh Market, which is on hiatus and expected to return for the 2024 growing season.
+Most of our produce is used in meals at the Soup Kitchen.
+Feel free to join us for lunch anytime!
+Lunch is served Monday through Friday, from 11:00 a.m. to 1:00 p.m.
 All are welcome.
 Feel free to leave a donation (if you wish) in the jar.
-Other Earthworks products, such as jam and honey, are available for purchase throughout the year from our garage office.

 How can I get involved?

 We welcome your involvement on our farm in many different ways.
 We host volunteers at our weekly volunteer days.
-If you are interested in those opportunities, please sign up for our newsletter on the homepage.
+If you are interested in those opportunities, please visit our online Volunteer Hub.
 If you have ideas of other ways you are able to contribute to our work, please feel free to contact us.
 You can also get involved though donating to support our work.

 What sort of crops are grown in the gardens?

-We grow most every kind of commonly grown vegetable found in Southeast Michigan, as well as plenty 'not commonly' found.
+We grow most every kind of commonly grown vegetable found in Southeast Michigan, as well as plenty that are not commonly found here.
 Because we strive for a year-round harvest, we find ourselves needing to expand our types of crops to suit colder seasons.
 We also grow a number of small fruits, tree fruits, culinary and medical herbs, and cut flowers.
 We are a small, but very diverse growing operation.

 Where does the produce go?

 We try to provide produce to all our volunteers when we have enough to share.
-We also have a weekly market stand during the growing season.
-The bulk of what we grow does into the meals that are served at the Capuchin Soup Kitchen.
+We also have a weekly market stand during the growing season (on hiatus - expected to return in 2024).
+The bulk of what we grow goes into the meals that are served at the Capuchin Soup Kitchen.

 How can you possibly grow in the winter?

-We are fortunate to have a large unheated greenhouse that we are able to grow cold tolerant crops like spinach!
+We are fortunate to have a large unheated greenhouse that allows us to grow cold tolerant crops like spinach.
 We also make small tunnels out of plastic that protect crops out in the field.
 Growing throughout the winter is really pretty simple; it just takes plenty of planning.